What is wage garnishment?

-Not only does this take the choice away from the debtor, it is an embarrassment when the court sends paperwork to an employer.
-There is a shift away from professional, business atmosphere when the employer knows about a financial hardship or a refusal to pay a debt.
+Not only does this take the choice away from the debtor, but it is also an embarrassment when the court sends paperwork to an employer.
+There is a shift away from a professional, business atmosphere when the employer knows about a financial hardship or a refusal to pay a debt.
 This is not something most people want their employer to know.

 Who is allowed to garnish wages

 A creditor that is entitled to money owed them will petition the court to garnish a debtor’s wages if they feel there is no other way to receive their payments.
 This may include a small claim that was taken to court, it could be child support payments or a student loan payment.
 There must be a court order in all cases of debt collection except if the person owes taxes to the Canada Revenue Agency.
 The government does not need to petition the court system to receive what it is owed.